Best Practices When Registering a Domain

 - jameswafu.com – Yours truly!

 Please note that a short domain name is not always a quality domain, let me give you an example.
-If your business has a long name like “Example Domain Company Registration Services LLC”, registering the abbreviation name exdcrsllc.com to make it short is not ideal unless exdcrllc is already a well-known brand.
+If your business has a lengthy name like “Example Domain Company Registration Services LLC”, registering the abbreviation name exdcrsllc.com to make it short is not ideal unless exdcrllc is already a well-known brand.

 - exdcrsllc.com – My bad!